harjunpnik/The-Button-Game/Server/README.md

 Button game server is a REST API written in NodeJS with a MongoDB database.

+## Notes

+The server has automated creation of the click collection.
+If the server when started cannot find a click database with an entry for the clicks, then it will create a new entry to "Click" collection.

 ## Installation

 To install all the node packages, use: